philsturgeon/phil.tech/source/2013-01-17-building-an-itunes-feed-with-octopress.html.markdown

 layout: post
 title: Building an iTunes feed with Octopress
 category: ruby
-alias: blog/2013/01/building-an-itunes-feed-with-octopress
+alias: blog/2013/01/building-an-itunes-feed-with-octopress/
-excerpt: " \n\t  \n \n\tOctopress is a great little CMS for hackers and it works on GitHub pages for free hosting, so a few PHP developers have been known to use it to smash together a basic site even thought it's using Ruby; Boo, hiss, etc. One site I've built with Octopress is for a new podcast I co-host with Ben Edmunds called
+excerpt: "  \n \n\tOctopress is a great little CMS for hackers and it works on GitHub pages for free hosting, so a few PHP developers have been known to use it to smash together a basic site even thought it's using Ruby; Boo, hiss, etc. One site I've built with Octopress is for a new podcast I co-host with Ben Edmunds called